pulumi/docs/content/docs/intro/console/account-management/editions.md

 ---

-Pulumi has multiple subscription plans available to organizations, each offering an expanding set of features and capabilities:
+Pulumi has multiple subscription plans available to organizations, each offering an expanding set of features and capabilities.

-* Pulumi Community Edition
-* Pulumi Team Edition
-   * Starter (includes 3 users)
-   * Pro (3-25 users)
-* Pulumi Enterprise Edition

 ## Pulumi Community Edition{#community-edition}